fibercrypto/skycoin-wiki/BrainWallet.md

 1 2 2
 ```

-Q4: How much entropy is lost from the representation if we require all columns and rows to add up to same number?
+Q4: How much entropy is lost from the representation if we require all columns and rows to add up to same number? (error correction)

 Q5: How much entropy is lost if we require that quadrants tile?
 (12x12 for 3x3 quadrants), (16x16 for 4x4 quadrants).

 Q6: How much entropy is lost if we require that quadrants tile and wrap.

+Q8: What about requiring exactly N lines in each column or row of each quadrant?
+How many bits are lost here and how effective is this as a human readable error code?

 Q7: Can we put a forward error correcting code in here?
+Requiring that all rows add to same number and  number and all columns add to same number, is a form of error correction code that can be human checked.

+Q8: What other forms of error correction code can be checked by hand easily?

 ## End Goals